chaoluond/quicktypeGPT/README.md

 | RAND_BLOCK_SIZE | 1.63 |
 | BOS_BLOCK_SIZE | 1.47 |

 It turns out `BOS_BLOCK_SAMPLE` achieves the best training performance.
-I assume the reason is that the data chunk from `BOS_BLOCK_SAMPLE` is always sampled from the beginning of each coversation, which naturally gives more relevant context for the model to predict the next token compared to the other two sampling strategies.
+I assume the reason is that the data chunk from `BOS_BLOCK_SAMPLE` is always sampled from the beginning of each coversation, which naturally gives more relevant context for the model to predict the next token (e.g. P(x_i | x_1, x_2, ..., x_(i-1))) compared to the other two sampling strategies.